Welcome GUEST! CREATE ACCOUNT - Forgot Password?

 Registered: Apr 01, '08

-Just like people, which makes sense because often the software can only be as good as the geniuses who wrote it.
+Hopefully this will be the case with Nico as well.
 "It's incredibly obvious, isn't it?
 A foreign substance is introduced into our precious bodily fluids without the knowledge of the individual.
 Certainly without any choice.
 That's the way your hardcore Commie works." - Gen. Jack D. Rippper, Dr. Stranglove

 Active User